qurle/type/src/pages/hello.md

 ### Local-first

-*Type* is fast and works even without internet connection and well-secured.
-We only store the notes you published.
+*Type* is fast, offline-able and well-secured.
+We only store the notes you published without any additional personal data.

 <br/>

 ### Share and export

 Import markdown and text files.
 Export files.
 Publish your notes [to the web](/notes/example).
 Duplicate and edit public notes.
 All in your browser.

 <br/>

 ### Markdown-based

 Markdown is easy markup language which makes *type* more than plain text editor.
 There are things like **bold texts**, [links](http://type.baby), `code`, images and headings.

 <br/>